 - 1. Check the OACS field to determine if the DUT supports Namespace Management.
 If the DUT does not support Namespace Management, then this test is not applicable. - 2.
-Configure the NVMe Host to issue an Identify command specifying CNS value 19h, using the Endurance Group Identifier equal to '0'.
+Configure the NVMe Host to issue an Identify command specifying CNS value 0h.
 Store returned list information - 3.
-Configure the NVMe Host to issue a Namespace Management command specifying Select field value Oh (Create) and valid values for the attached data structure to the NVMe Controller Under Test in order to create a new namespace.
-Configure the NVM Set Identifier (NVMSETID) and Endurance Group Identifier (ENDGID) are both cleared to '0' in the Namespace Management - Host Software Specified Fields data structure for the creation - 4.
+Configure the NVMe Host to issue a Namespace Management command specifying Select field value 0h (Create) and valid values for the attached data structure to the NVMe Controller Under Test in order to create a new namespace.
+Configure the NVM Set Identifier (NVMSETID) and Endurance Group Identifier (ENDGID) are both cleared to '0' in the Namespace Management Host Software Specified Fields data structure for the creation - 4.
 Configure the NVMe Host to issue an Identify command specifying CNS field value 11h and CDW1.NSID value set to the namespace identifier of the newly created namespace to the NVMe Controller Under Test in order to receive back the Identify Namespace data structure for that namespace. - 5.
-Configure the NVMe Host to issue an Identify command specifying CNS value 19h, using the Endurance Group Identifier equal to '0'.
-Compare the previous returned list and this returned list for differences for CNS value 19h
+Configure the NVMe Host to issue an Endurance Group Get Log with LID=09h and CDW1.NSID from step 4. - 6.
+Configure the NVMe Host to issue an Identify command specifying CNS value of 04h, NVM Set List.

 - 1. Verify that a new inactive namespace is created and that the capabilities returned in the Identify Namespace data structure match the appropriate values set using the Namespace Management command - 2.
 Verify that the controller creates the new namespace will choose the Endurance Group and NVMSet from which to allocate the namespace.
-This is accomplished by comparing the CNS value 19h returns in procedures steps above
+Verify that the Endurance Group Get Log completes successfully and that the Identify Command NVM Set List contains the NVM Set Id